amezhe2/PartY/README.md

 To begin using PartY:
 1. Ensure you have a license for MS SQLServer (may have built-in SQLite in the future)
+2. open PartY.exe
-2. Select menu dropdown File > Select...
+3. Select menu dropdown File > Select...
-3. Open PartYInventory.mdf
+4. Open PartYInventory.mdf

 SALES TAB:
 	left column: